-FSU geographers draw on both spatial and human-environment traditions to explain our rapidly changing world and develop relevant interventions.
-Common to our work are underlying concerns for sustainability and interdisciplinary thinking that combines social, ecological, physical, and economic knowledge.
-We apply a wide array of conceptual perspectives and methodological techniques to address problems of significant societal importance.
+FSU geographers conduct research and educate students about the interlinked social and environmental challenges of our changing world.
+We aim to equip people the knowledge necessary to develop relevant interventions.
+Common to our work are underlying concerns for sustainability and integrative thinking that combines information from the natural, social, human-environment, and information sciences.
+We apply a wide array of conceptual perspectives and methodological techniques to address problems of significant societal and environmental importance.
 Faculty and their students identify with one or more of four thematic clusters:

-Urban GIS and Remote Sensing (Folch, Horner, Mesev, Pierce, Uejio, Yang, Zhao)
+Urban Flows, Urban GIS, and Urban Remote Sensing (Johnson, Horner, Mesev, Uejio, Yang, Zhao)

-Climate Change, Risk and Society (Elsner, Lester, Pau, Uejio, Zhao, McCreary)
+Climate Change, Risk, and Society (Elsner, Lester, Pau, Uejio, Zhao, McCreary, Wong)

 Climate change is poised to reconfigure relationships between people and the biophysical and built environments on which they depend.
 Our research addresses the physical processes that underpin climate change, as well as the impacts of climate change on households and communities, public health, local economies and natural habitats.
 Examples of recent work include quantifying the increasing intensity of the strongest tropical cyclones worldwide, examining the impact of coral bleaching on fishing and tourism, and investigating the effects of extreme heat events on U.S. neighborhoods and households.